WATER IN THE BASEMENT

 Efflorescence is a white powdery substance that builds up by cracks or around the perimeter of the basement between the floors and walls.
 Proper drainage is to have a one inch drop in grade away from the foundation or six to ten feet away from the home which is not always possible.
 All concrete patios, sidewalks, or driveways should be sloped away from the home

-Sometimes the only way to take care of water in a basement is to install a perimeter drain tile system in problem area to lead to a sump pit with a sump pump.
+Sometimes the only way to take care of water in a basement is to install a drainage solution such as perimeter drain tile system in problem area to lead to a sump pit with a sump pump.
 Water is then drained to the exterior of the home.

 All types of foundation walls are subject to deflection or inward movement.
 It is usually caused by hydrostatic pressure due to improper drainage.
 Vertical Wall Restraints are the most common way to repair these walls.
 Common spacing is four feet on block walls and six feet on concrete and stone walls.
 Deadman Anchors are also used to restrain walls but most commonly where there is a walk out or exposed foundation wall opposite of the problem